 Bottled iced teas for me are very hit or miss – usually either too sweet or not sweet enough.
 So, when I want iced tea at home, I tend to make it myself.
 My first few attempts at a lightly sweetened homebrew always came out with a slightly bitter aftertaste.
-I didn’t want to add more sugar to mask it, so I went to the web and discovered that this is caused by the tannins in the tea and that baking soda can effectively neutralize it.
+I didn’t want to add more sugar to mask it, so I went to the web and discovered that this is caused by the tannins in the tea and that a pinch of salt or baking soda can effectively neutralize it.
 Black tea is my favorite, but this recipe works just as well to make iced green tea too.

 INGREDIENTS